 Hearing loss can happen to anyone.
 Today more than 48 million Americans have some degree of hearing loss.
-Since it often happens gradually, the symptoms can be subtle or easy to miss.
+Since it often happens gradually, the early symptoms can be subtle or easy to miss.

-If several of these signs and symptoms of hearing loss sound familiar, you may have hearing loss.
+If several of these early signs and symptoms of hearing loss sound familiar, you may have hearing loss.
 It’s okay—you’re not alone.
 The first step you should take if you feel you may be suffering from hearing loss is to have your hearing checked by a Miracle-Ear Hearing Instrument Specialist.
 They'll help determine the degree of hearing loss, if any, and whether hearing aids could help.
 Thanks to the wide availability of hearing aid technology, hearing loss doesn’t have to control your life.